-Business position: One of the largest retail banks in Switzerland, but with a narrow business model We regard PostFinance's business position as "adequate."
+Business position: One of the largest retail banks in Switzerland, but with a narrow business model

+We regard PostFinance's business position as adequate.
 This reflects our view of PostFinance as one of Switzerland's largest retail banks, with 2.9 million customers and a solid market share of 14% in customer deposits.
-The bank has a public mandate to provide essential banking services in Switzerland.
+Moreover, PostFinance provides two-thirds of all payment transactions in Switzerland, reflecting its public mandate to provide essential banking services in Switzerland and under Swiss postal law.

-PostFinance is a fully-owned subsidiary of Die Schweizerische Post AG (DSP; nonoperating holding company of the Swiss Post group), and its assets totaled Swiss franc (CHF) 117 billion as of June 30, 2015.
-PostFinance was legally separated from DSP on June 26, 2013.
-Since receiving a full banking license in 2013, it has been regulated by the Swiss Financial Market Supervisory Authority and member of the Swiss Deposit Protection scheme.
+PostFinance is a fully-owned subsidiary of Die Schweizerische Post AG (DSP; nonoperating holding company of the Swiss Post group), and its assets totaled Swiss franc (CHF) 122 billion as of June 30, 2016.

 Under Swiss postal law, PostFinance provides basic services for payment transactions on behalf of DSP and is party to two-thirds of the payment transactions in Switzerland.
 PostFinance's services are available in the Swiss Post group's about 1,500 post offices, including through 43 PostFinance branches in larger post centers.
+PostFinance was legally separated from DSP on June 26, 2013.
+Since receiving a full banking license in 2013, it has been regulated by FINMA and member of the Swiss Deposit Protection scheme.

 We do not expect PostFinance's business model will change over the medium term.
 PostFinance is legally not permitted to lend, but indirectly provides mortgages and other loans through partner banks, which act as risk-takers, to complement its product offering.
-Foreign operations are limited to payment transactions abroad and we don't expect PostFinance will expand beyond the current scope.
+Foreign operations are limited to payment transactions abroad, and we don't expect PostFinance will expand beyond the current scope.
 We view positively PostFinance's efforts to diversify into new products, as demonstrated by the establishment of its subsidiary, TWINT AG, which is active in the development of new mobile payment systems.
 We expect this will be key to remaining competitive amid extremely rapid changes in payment systems.

 Without lending business, PostFinance will likely continue placing its excess liquidity at the Swiss National Bank and in international capital markets.
-Consequently, the main source (60%-65%) of its comparatively stable revenue is net interest income from its large bond portfolio.
+Consequently, net interest income from its large bond portfolio is the main source (60%-65%) of its comparatively stable revenue.
 Net commission income from payment services, PostFinance cards, sale of savings and investment products, and loan intermediation generates 20% of income; and other activity, including foreign currency trading, the remaining 10%.
 Although we anticipate that the service and advisory business will gain importance over time, we don't expect PostFinance's revenue structure will change significantly over the next two years.

-In our view, management demonstrates a low risk appetite and we expect it will maintain its conservative investment policy defined by country, counterparty, and rating limits.
+In our view, management demonstrates a low risk appetite, and we expect it will maintain its conservative investment policy defined by country, counterparty, and rating limits.
 The owner's targets are reasonable and support our assessment of PostFinance's prudent management and strategy.